Are just beginning yoga or curious to give it a try?

 With private yoga in Scottsdale or Phoenix, I come to you at a time that is convenient so there is no need to rush off to an overcrowded, over-competitive yoga class.

-It’s a perfect way to study, especially when beginning yoga.
+It’s a perfect way to experience the benefits of this ancient form of exercise, especially when beginning yoga.

 What Style of Yoga do You Teach?